Get Damned

-Get Damned is the third studio album from metalcore band The Agony Scene, which was released under Century Media Records on October 23, 2007.
+Get Damned is the third studio album by American metalcore band The Agony Scene, released on October 23, 2007 by Century Media Records.
 The original release contained only 11 tracks.
 The cover art that is most commonly displayed is not the true "cover", to say; it is merely a cardboard slip-cover.
 The small, inverted coffin (superimposed with a ↓/downward-facing arrow) is a cut-out window in the outer sleeve, which exposes a portion of the art beneath it.
 Once removed, the true cover is revealed: a skull (minus the jaw bone), which is impaled with skewers throughout.
 The coffin and arrow we see through the slip-cover window is etched into the middle of the skull's forehead.
 There is no text on this "skull" version of the cover.
 The inverted coffin/arrow seems to be a symbolic representation of the album, as it is re-printed in a multitude of places, including the front cover, back cover, liner notes, and on the CD pressing, itself.

 In early 2008, a special edition of the album was released to a European-only audience containing two additional tracks that are cover songs, and which are unavailable from the U.S. version of the iTunes Store.

 The song "Barnburner" is featured in the 2008 video game Saints Row 2.